-Most of the time, we don’t even realise we are being abused, most abusers will create an environment of insecurity, instability, confusion and fear, they will withhold affection, attention and support, to destroy our beliefs, our boundaries, our self-esteem, so they gain full power and control over us, all while telling us they love us, bringing their admiration face back out, and treating us well, having good times with us, we live those moments.
+Most of the time, we don’t even realise we are being abused; most abusers will create an environment of insecurity, instability, confusion and fear; they will withhold affection, attention and support, to destroy our beliefs, our boundaries, our self-esteem.
+Hence, they gain full power and control over us, all while telling us they love us, bringing their admiration face back out, and treating us well, having good times with us; we live those moments.
 Those moments give us that hope that they can be a kind, loving person.
-Yet, we at the same time for fear of reactions from them, fear of them getting angry with us, or fear of abandonment, change who we are.
-Change our beliefs to suit them, beliving through their manipulation that we caused them to mistreat us, abuse is abuse their is no excuse, it’s never your fault, they are responsible for their own behaviour.
+Yet, we, at the same time, for fear of reactions from them, fear of them getting angry with us, or fear of abandonment, change who we are.
+Change our beliefs to suit them, believing through their manipulation that we caused them to mistreat us; abuse is abuse; there is no excuse, it’s never your fault, they are responsible for their own behaviour.

-We can begin to shut down and hide our real selves, as when we are ourselves around a narcissist theyinvalidateus with “Are you going to wear that?”
+We can begin to shut down and hide our real selves, as when we are ourselves around a narcissist, they invalidate us with “Are you going to wear that?”
 Or “You look bad in that.”
 Causing us to doubt ourselves.
-The same with our true feelings, we begin to hide them, through fear or being misunderstood, or causing an argument, as often when we try to express our feelings to a narcissist, they willgaslightus with ”You’re too sensitive.”
-We give up on our opinions for fear of causing an argument, of them giving us thesilent treatment.
+The same with our true feelings, we begin to hide them through fear of being misunderstood or causing an argument, as often when we try to express our feelings to a narcissist, they will gaslight us with ”You’re too sensitive.”
+We give up on our opinions for fear of causing an argument, of them giving us the silent treatment.
 We slowly lose who we are to please the narcissist.
-Mental abuse is often a subtle form of abuse by the narcissistcoercive controlling us, and it’s gradually training us on how we should behave.
+Mental abuse is often a subtle form of abuse by the narcissist coercive controlling us, and it’s gradually training us on how we should behave.

-Most often subconsciously, we will then end up walking on eggshells around not only the narcissist, others too, believing we are protecting ourselves from judgment or further abuse, as we’re left full of self-doubts.
-Usually, when we still can not work out the situation that we are in, that we are indeed being abused, and we are slowly losing your own values, beliefs and boundaries.
+Most often, subconsciously, we will then end up walking on eggshells around not only the narcissist, others too, believing we are protecting ourselves from judgment or further abuse, as we’re left full of self-doubts.
+Usually, when we still can not work out the situation that we are in, that we are indeed being abused, and we are slowly losing our own values, beliefs and boundaries.

 No contact isn’t easy, when we’ve been gaslighted, when we are left with anxiety and little confidence, self-doubt, hope, fear, thinking everything is our fault, apologising to others all the time, no longer feeling how we used to feel, making excuses for others behaviour, feeling isolated, lost and hopeless, making it’s increasing difficult to make our own life choices.

-3. leaving it open for them to contact you, and you just decide if you want to react or not, you need to block and delete on everything.
+3. leaving it open for them to contact you, and you just decide if you want to respond or not; you need to block and delete on everything.

 4. leaving them on your social media to show them how happy your new life is, or unblocking them.
 Checking their social media, this is only ever going to trigger emotional pain in you, and when you reach the point it doesn’t, you wouldn’t be checking anyway.